 The Isle of Wight County Gifted Advisory Committee is comprised of administrators, teachers, parents, and community members.
 Committee members serve two-year terms in an advisory capacity and make recommendations to the Isle of Wight County School Board.
 The committee meets a minimum of three times a year.

 The Division is committed to providing, through early and ongoing identification, a continuum of quality programs for the gifted from kindergarten through grade 12.
-For additional information please contact Heather Greer, Coordinator of Gifted Services, at email@example.com or 757-357-4393.
+For additional information please contact Colleen Loud, Director of Assessment and Accountability, at email@example.com or 757-357-4393.